WebQit/docs/play-ui/docs/js/api/ui/custom-events/README.md

 ---
 # Custom Events

 Play UI's event system can be hooked into to provide custom event implementations.
 For example, its *tripletap*, *doubletap*, and *singletap* gestures are custom implementations/variations of the *tap* gesture.
-But custom events can also be just an alias for another event.
+But, a custom event can be as simple as an alias for another event.
 Play UI makes everything easy!

 To create a custom event, import the `CustomEvents` object.